Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

+The generalized conformable framework enables direct fitting of experimental data from superconducting systems using critical scaling laws derived from deformed thermodynamic equations, as shown in the next Section.
 Specifically, the temperature dependence of key observables can be analyzed as follows: the order parameter $\psi(T)$ may be extracted from angle-resolved photoemission spectroscopy (ARPES), tunneling spectroscopy, or other coherence-sensitive measurements; the London penetration depth $\lambda_{L}(T)$ is accessible through microwave cavity perturbation, magnetic susceptibility, or muon spin rotation techniques; and the specific heat $C(T)$ is measured via calorimetry near the superconducting transition.

-Each observable exhibits power-law scaling near the critical temperature $T_{c}$, governed by exponents that emerge naturally from the conformable derivative formulation.
+Each observable exhibits a specific power-law scaling near the critical temperature $T_{c}$, governed by exponents that emerge naturally from the conformable derivative formulation.

-This framework brings together different experimental observables under a unified algebraic structure, offering both analytical tractability and thermodynamic coherence.
-It serves as a phenomenological alternative to renormalization-group methods by capturing critical behavior through modified kinetic laws governed by the conformable derivative.